icbi-lab/nextNEOpi/README.md

 Most pipeline parameters can be edited in the ```params.config``` file or changed on run time with command line options by using ```--NameOfTheParameter``` given in the ```params.config```.
 References, databases should be edited in the ```resources.config``` file.

+**Note**: nextNEOpi is currently written in nextflow DSL 1, which is only supported up to nextflow version 22.10.8, this means you need to pin the nextflow version by setting the environment variable `NXF_VER=22.10.8`, in case you have installed a newer nextflow version.

 ```
 NXF_VER=22.10.8 nextflow run nextNEOpi.nf --batchFile <batchFile_FASTQ.csv | batchFile_BAM.csv> -profile singularity|conda,[cluster] [-resume] -config conf/params.config